KuchikiNamthip/KuchikiNamthip.github.io/_posts/2024-09-18-msigDB_ORA_GSEA.md

     #   - name: Example Child Subsection 2
   - name: Grouping according to the usage
       subsections:
-        - name: Source of gene set: GO, msigDB, and KEGG
+        - name: Source of gene set -> GO, msigDB, and KEGG
-        - name: Application in Analyses: ORA and GSEA
+        - name: Application in Analyses -> ORA and GSEA
   - name: Summary of the connections